galaxyproject/training-material/topics/introduction/tutorials/galaxy-reproduce/tutorial.md

 objectives:
   - "Learn how to load published data into Galaxy"
   - "Learn how to run a published Galaxy workflow"
-  - "Learn how histories can be used, published, and re-used."
+  - "Learn how histories can be inspected and re-used."
 time_estimation: "1H"
 key_points:
   - "Galaxy provides an easy way to load published data into a Galaxy history"
-  - "Galaxy allows to re-run a published Galaxy workflow!
+  - "Galaxy allows to re-run a published Galaxy workflow!"
+  - "Galaxy provides ways to inspect and re-use Galaxy histories"
   - "Galaxy provides an easy way to re-run tasks from histories"
-  - "Galaxy provides ways to use, publish and re-use Galaxy histories"
 contributors:
   - foellmelanie
   - annefou